-Impaired blood vessel function found in cystic fibrosis patientsNovember 26th, 2012 in Medical research /
+Impaired blood vessel function found in cystic fibrosis patientsNovember 26, 2012 in Medicine & Health / Medical research

 The first evidence of blood vessel dysfunction has been found in a small cohort of generally healthy young people with cystic fibrosis, researchers report.